hvfenrir/weather-forecast-simple/README.md

  - Babel

 ## Before Start
-  - Enable CORS proxy server for using Metaweather API by go to [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/) and click on their button for the temporary proxy server.
-Rate limit is 50 requests/hour
+  - Note that Metaweather Api [https://www.metaweather.com/api/](https://www.metaweather.com/api/) has't been included cors.
+  - Created a proxy-server to handle Metaweather Api.
+By go to folder `proxy-server` and `npm install` then start it by `npm start`

 ## Available Scripts